Our regulations are necessary for the fair and proper running of the Festival.

 - Time limits for a performance set out in the syllabus should be observed.

-- The same piece must not be performed in more than one class.
+- A performer must not perform the same piece in more than one class.

 - For live competitions, performers will be judged on all areas of their stagecraft.
-It is suggested that entrants dress suitably, make contact with their audience by announcing themselves and their programme and bow at the close of their performance.
+It is suggested that entrants dress suitably and, for all competitions apart from senior ones, make contact with their audience by giving a simple introduction, such as “Hello, my name is Pietro Dupont, I am going to play Saint-Saens: Havanaise, Op 23″.
+They should bow at the close of their performance.

 - Entrants for the senior music competitions should include a longer introduction, which will not be included in the performance time.
 Prizes will be awarded not only for the performance of a balanced and well-designed programme.
 Entrants will find themselves adjudicated not only on the depth of their musicianship but also on how they present themselves.
 A verbal introduction to the musical programme is an integral part of the performance.